-With an additional 16,000 new homes being built and planned, plus the 10,000 households who already live in and around the regeneration area, we are building a sizeable new community for central London.
+With an additional 20,000 new homes being built and planned, plus the 10,000 households who already live in and around the regeneration area, we are building a sizeable new community for central London.
 Existing residents already benefit from the area’s world class views, riverside location and proximity to central London.
-As the area develops new communities will be formed and there will be marked improvements to transport, new public space including a linear park and improvements to existing space, as well as new access to the river walk, making this an incredibly attractive and desirable place to be.
+As the area develops new communities will be formed and there will be marked improvements to transport, new public space including a linear park and improvements to existing space, as well as new access to the Thames River Path, making this an incredibly attractive and desirable place to be.

 The Partnership is working together to ensure the new communities that form are fully integrated in the creation of a beautiful neighbourhood.
-St George’s and Chelsea Bridge Wharves have recently become home to the riverside area’s first ‘new arrivals’ and the Riverlight scheme will be the next to welcome new residents when it’s first phase opens in the autumn of 2014.
+St George’s and Chelsea Bridge Wharves have become home to the riverside area’s first ‘new arrivals’ and the Riverlight scheme has also welcomed its first new residents with the opening of its first phase in autumn 2014.

 There will be key services such as schools and health centres delivered in the area to serve the whole community and more will be made of the area’s railway arches, creating new food, leisure and retail space and providing access as part of making the area a well-connected, walkable neighbourhood.